Okay… I admit it. I know I’m not getting enough sleep. Sometimes I jokingly call it “The 444 Curse” – I wake up every morning at 4:44.

 As many of us have experienced a bad night’s sleep, the following day results in a sluggish and diminished function – kind of like being in a fog.
 That effects our memory and our mental acuity.
 And as adults, many nights of bad sleep can speed up the development of cognitive impairments.

-Here’s where sleep can really affect our health: It’s reported that some 40 million Americans have “Sleep Apnea”.
+Here’s where it can really affect our health: It’s reported that some 40 million Americans have “Sleep Apnea”.
 Get this – apparently 25% of all middle-aged men have Apnea, yet the majority of them have never been diagnosed.

 The University of Wisconsin School of Medicine did a study that revealed the high cost.
-Those with severe apnea are:

 - 4 times more likely to have a stroke